ioarg/K-M-Connected-Dominating-Set/README.txt

 //Files explainded =========================

 Apart from the Css files, the functionality is divided in the Model_Js files and the View_Js.
-In the Model_Js we have the files that manage the backround stuff, like the construction of the network and the algrotithms run on it.
+In the Model_Js we have the files that manage the background stuff, like the construction of the network and the algrorithms run on it.
 In the View_Js files we have the management of the page view (apart from the graph view which is tied to the network construction in Model_Js).
 There are also external libary files in the 'External' folders.